Resume Normalcy in Life with ADHD Management

 Financial Management – it is essential to budget and plan as part of the organization plan to reduce stress with ADHD.
 Find a simple management plan that doesn’t require too much attention to detail.
 It may be necessary to create one of your own that is easy to manage.
 Doing so helps to prevent spending more than your budget allows, late payment on bills and penalties for late payments.

 Eliminate Distractions – it is important to remain focused and attentive to the task at hand.
 This has tremendous effect on the quality of the result of your work.
 Consider working in an empty space, away from people or things that may distract you.
 It is likely that while working, the biggest and best ideas enter your head.
 Write those down and consider them later.
 Don’t allow these ideas to become a distraction, which will prevent you from completing the task at hand.
 Also, try to limit time surfing the web.

 Failure to have or implement effective management tools can quickly lead to a setback or cause a negative impact on your self-esteem.
 Interject an active and effective strategy to deter the possibility of feeling down, anxious, irritable or frustrated, or not completing a task.

 ADHD may enter your life, but it doesn’t have to consume your life.
 Regain control of your life immediately!
-Schedule a consultation with Dr. Neal Ranen, your Baltimore Psychologist, today.
+Schedule a consultation with Dr. Neal Ranen, your Baltimore Psychiatrist, today.
 (866) 977-7924

 This article was originally posted on drnealranen.com January 2018